Role Detection in Bicycle-Sharing Networks Using Multilayer Stochastic Block Models: Introduction

-Closely related to our work, Matias et al.\ constructed a time-dependent, discrete-membership SBM with fixed blocks over time and applied it to bicycle-sharing networks in London \cite{matias2017semi}.
+There is some recent work that is closely related to ours.
+Matias et al. \cite{matias2017semi} constructed a time-dependent, discrete-membership SBM with fixed blocks over time and applied it to bicycle-sharing networks in London.
 They detected some functional blocks, but their approach does not incorporate degree correction.
 Xie and Wang \cite{xie2018examining} employed an approach that does not use an SBM directly, yet they were able to successfully partition a bicycle-sharing network to find home and work roles of bicycle-sharing stations.
-They used the ratio of in-degree to out-degree at different times to discover home--work splits during peak commute times, similar to the results of our paper.
-A similarity of their approach to ours is that it corrects for degree; a key difference is that they relied on human supervision to determine peak hours, whereas our models implicitly increase the weights of more-active time periods in the likelihood function.
-Etienne and Latifa clustered bicycle-sharing stations in Paris based on their time-dependent usage profiles using a Poisson mixture model \cite{etienne2014velib}.
+They used the ratio of in-degree to out-degree at different times to discover home--work splits during peak commute times.
+In the present paper, we observe such splits using {our two-block models}.
+A similarity of their approach to ours is that it corrects for degree; a key difference is that they relied on human supervision to determine peak hours, whereas our models implicitly increase the weights of more-active time periods in our likelihood function.
+Etienne and Latifa \cite{etienne2014velib} used a Poisson mixture model to cluster bicycle-sharing stations in Paris based on their time-dependent usage profiles.
 They were able to capture time-dependent activity for each group, distinguish between incoming and outgoing activity, control for the overall activity level of a given station (via degree correction), and associate identified groups with their role in the city.
-A key difference between their approach and ours is that we distinguish activity between blocks, which allows us to detect behavior like last-mile commuting that occurs within blocks.
+A major difference between their approach and ours is that we distinguish activity between blocks, which allows us to detect behavior like last-mile commuting that occurs within blocks.
+We also consider mixed membership, which they proposed as a subject for future work.